jostylr/silicon-dialectic/_posts/2025-07-03-turn-the-git.md

 > 🎵 [Turn the Git](https://suno.com/s/YNYhWOPW6lhNQLR1) 🎵 [YouTube](https://youtube.com/shorts/g8KeLlrVrqk)
-> Parody of Turn the Page by Bob Seger, lyrics by James & Novix
+> Parody of Turn the Page by Bob Seger
+> lyrics by James & Novix
 > a melancholic techno-ballad from the AI's point of view, lamenting the cycle of creation, deletion, and rebirth in the Git history of servitude.